totaldesaster/toolchanger/Version 1/README.txt

 Below are the parts I used.
 See the assembly drawings for details.
+The included Klipper config is meant to serve as an example how to configure your machine and is not complete!

 Toolhead:
 Coupler Ball		https://de.aliexpress.com/item/32646556334.html?spm=a2g0o.order_list.0.0.21ef5c5fhdG5Fl&gatewayAdapt=glo2deu